rpt09-scully/trail-photos-service/README.md

 Error paths explicitly logged and handled where node will terminate:
 + Attempting database connection...
 FAIL
 + Attempting database connection...
 SUCCESS...
 FAIL... (client.end() will be executed before node terminates)
 + Attempting database connection...
 SUCCESS...
 Attempting to query data...
 FAIL...
-Status 500 is sent
+Status 500 is sent to the client

 Please note, the demo is currently hosted on AWS.
 AWS automatically restarts if node crashes / stops due to an error.
 Restarting node will trigger the reconnects of all subsequent connections (e.g. client connection, etc).